 Role models can be real life people or fictional characters.
 Here’s a fictional teenage character that has ADHD and Dyslexia.

-This guest post is written by Corinne.
+Corinne wrote this guest post.
 Corinne writes about her (mis)adventures as the mother of five young children, trying to make the most of their years together, one resolution at a time.
 Check out her blog at 5for50project.

 At the bottom of this review, she’ll talk about how Rick Riordan’s books inspired her daughter.